 Faster Services Delivery

-The main appeal of using NFV to deploy network elements and virtual network functions (VNFs) is that services can be launched more quickly, by installing software on a standard hardware platform.
-This is akin to the way software applications could be developed and launched for the PC platform when it first emerged.
-Another advantage is lower capital expenditures because standardized hardware platforms tend to drive down costs.
+The main appeal of using NFV to deploy network services and virtual network functions (VNFs) is that services can be launched quickly, by installing software on a standard hardware platform.
+This is similar to the way software applications could be developed and launched for the PC platform when it first emerged.
+In addition, standardized hardware platforms lower capital expenditures (capex) because they are cheaper than proprietary ones.

 Inside the VNF

-In a telecom network, a network elements are defined as logical systems, usually connected to specific physical hardware or facilities, used to deliver a service.
-In the NFV, these elements become virtualized as software installations are placed on commodity hardware.
+Traditional network architectures are defined as logical systems, usually connected to specific physical hardware or facilities, used to deliver a service.
+With NFV, these elements become virtualized as software installations that are placed on commodity hardware.
+These boxes can then be used for multiple purposes instead of a single purpose.